Tony Ensor (rugby union, born 1949)

-A full back, Tony's only try for Ireland came in 1975 against France.
+A fullback, Ensor's only try for Ireland came in 1975 against France.
 He was also a goal kicker and scored a total of 31 points for his country.
-In 1976 he was also a member of the Ireland squad that toured New Zealand and Fiji.
+In 1976, he was also a member of the Ireland squad that toured New Zealand and Fiji.

-A solicitor by profession, Tony practises in Enniscorthy, County Wexford.
+A solicitor by profession, Ensor practises in Enniscorthy, County Wexford.
 He served as president of the Law Society of Ireland in 1999.
 He now lives in Ballinapark, Bunclody, County Wexford with his wife Beatrice.
 He has two children.